FlotterCodername/superelixier-updater/README.md

 [![Python app](https://github.com/FlotterCodername/superelixier-updater/actions/workflows/python-app.yml/badge.svg)](https://github.com/FlotterCodername/superelixier-updater/actions/workflows/python-app.yml) [![CodeQL](https://github.com/FlotterCodername/superelixier-updater/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/FlotterCodername/superelixier-updater/actions/workflows/codeql-analysis.yml)

-**Using this tool currently requires basic knowledge about JavaScript Object Notation (JSON).
-As development progresses, this will change.** If you want to wait for a user-friendly version, select ``Watch -> Custom -> Releases`` from the top of the GitHub repository.
+**Using this tool currently requires editing of TOML files ([Tom's Obvious, Minimal Language](https://en.wikipedia.org/wiki/TOML)).
+This is very similar to an  INI file.** If you want to wait for a more user-friendly version, select ``Watch -> Custom -> Releases`` from the top of the GitHub repository.
 In any case, check out the [list of Pre-configured Apps](./docs/Available%20Apps.md)

-Users who add additional apps definitions to the updater need to be familiar with JSON and regular expressions.
+Users who add additional apps definitions to the updater need to be familiar with TOML and Python regular expressions.

 Superelixier Updater can automatically update a number of apps provided in portable form.
 Currently, it handles apps distributed on Appveyor, GitHub and HTML pages.